falkr/ttm4115/pages/unit-statemachines.md

 ## Solution

 * Once you are happy with your solution, have a look at [my solution](files/bus-stop.pdf).
 * Compare the solutions in detail.
-* If you find that my solution has any flaws, please discuss on MS Teams!
+(If you find that my solution has any flaws, please discuss on MS Teams!)
 * Prepare a document where you show your solution and mine side-by-side, and compare.
 * Reflect about your process towards this machine.
   * What did you get right immediately?
   * What was difficult?
   * Were there misunderstandings?

+:delivery: Store your document from above in the Teams folder for this unit.
+Use filname `ttm4115-2020-bus-stop-team-XX.docx`

 # Kitchen Timer